• Purchase Incorporation Kit Purchase Do It Yourself Kit Order S-Corporation Setup

 If two shareholders equally own an S corporation that makes $100,000, for example, each shareholder adds $50,000 of income to his or her return and then pays the tax on that $50,000 profit from the S Corporation.

-Two quick final comments about choosing to operate as an S corporation: First, just to be clear on this point, small business owners use S corporations to minimize the amount they pay in payroll taxes.
 The S corporation minimizes amounts shareholder-employees pay in payroll taxes because the S corporation profit allocated to a shareholder isn't subject to payroll taxes.

 Back to list of frequently asked questions